-Interest income is the key component of this revenue stream and it is recognised as it accrues using the effective interest method in accordance with AASB 9.
+Interest income is the key component of this revenue stream and it is recognised using the effective interest method in accordance with AASB 9.
 The rate at which revenue is recognised is referred to as the effective interest rate and is equivalent to the rate that effectively discounts estimated future cash flows throughout the estimated life to the net carrying value of the loan.
-Acquisition costs are also spread across the estimated life of the loan.
+Acquisition costs relating to trail commission to brokers are also spread across the estimated life of the loan using the effective interest method.

-Interest income is recognised using the effective interest method for debt instruments measured subsequently at amortised cost and at fair value through other comprehensive income.
+Interest income is recognised using the effective interest method for debt instruments measured subsequently at amortised cost.

-For financial assets other than purchased or originated creditimpaired financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that have subsequently become credit-impaired.
+For financial assets other than purchased or originated credit impaired financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that have subsequently become credit impaired.

 For financial assets that have subsequently become credit impaired, interest income is recognised by applying the effective interest rate to the amortised cost of the financial asset.
-If, in subsequent reporting periods, the credit risk on the creditimpaired financial instrument improves so that the financial asset is no longer creditimpaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.
+If, in subsequent reporting periods, the credit risk on the credit impaired financial instrument improves so that the financial asset is no longer credit impaired, interest income is recognised by applying the effective interest rate to the gross carrying amount of the financial asset.

-For purchased or originated creditimpaired financial assets, the Group recognises interest income by applying the creditadjusted effective interest rate to the amortised cost of the financial asset from initial recognition.
-The calculation does not revert to the gross basis even if the credit risk of the financial asset subsequently improves so that the financial asset is no longer creditimpaired.

-Securitisation expense comprises interest payable on borrowings and changes in fair value of financial assets at fair value through profit or loss.
+Securitisation expense comprises interest payable on borrowings.